tomohisa/dcb-events.github.io/docs/examples/dynamic-product-price.md

 There are several potential strategies to solve this without DCB:

-- For the single product use case an <dfn title="Cluster of associated objects that we treat as a unit for the purpose of data changes (see related article)">Aggregates</dfn> could be used
+- **Aggregate Pattern:** For the single product use case an <dfn title="Cluster of associated objects that we treat as a unit for the purpose of data changes (see related article)">Aggregates</dfn> could be used

-    - That only works if product change and -purchase Events are stored in the same Event Stream, which is unlikely to be a good idea
+    > :material-forward: That only works if product change and -purchase Events are stored in the same Event Stream, which is unlikely to be a good idea

-- Use the <dfn title="Representation of data tailored for specific read operations, often denormalized for performance">Read Model</dfn> to verify the prices in the command handler
+- **Eventual consistency:** Use the <dfn title="Representation of data tailored for specific read operations, often denormalized for performance">Read Model</dfn> to verify the prices in the command handler

-    - That works, but the last requirement (changing prices) forces the model to keep track of historic data even though there might be no (other) use case for it to be kept.
+    > :material-forward: That works, but the last requirement (changing prices) forces the model to keep track of historic data even though there might be no (other) use case for it to be kept.
 A separate, dedicated, model could be created of course but that adds complexity

 ## DCB approach